List of Bayer 04 Leverkusen players

 This is a list of notable footballers who have played for Bayer Leverkusen.
-Generally, this means players that have played a significant amount of first-class matches for the club.
+Generally, this means players that have played a significant number of first-class matches for the club.
 Other players who have played an important role for the club can be included, but the reason why they have been included should be added in the 'Notes' column.

 For a list of all Bayer Leverkusen players, major or minor, with a Wikipedia article, see Category:Bayer Leverkusen players, and for the current squad see the main Bayer Leverkusen article.

 Players are listed according to the date of their first team debut.
 Appearances and goals are for first-team competitive league matches only; wartime matches are excluded.
 Substitute appearances included.